marcosschroh/marcosschroh.github.io/marcosschroh/posts/pyinstamation.md

 &nbsp;

-Ok, I was wondering whether the bot has achieved its goal or not?
-Well, the main goal is:
+Ok.
+So I was wondering whether the bot has achieved its goal or not?
+Well, my main goal was:
 *have more followers with the follow/unfollow technique*

 If we analize the bot from the goal perpective, we can say that it's working because I have more Followers, actually **47**.